Table of Content

-While many of us take to the golf course to get away from it all and enjoy the peace and quiet of a solo round, others prefer playing competitive matches on a weekly basis.
+While many of us take to the golf course to get away from it all and enjoy the peace of a solo round, others prefer playing competitive matches every week.

 By the end of the article, you will have all the information you need to dive into competitive golf and join a league in your local area.